mbrg/ShellControl/README.md

 ![](assets/component.png)

-(*) Build to learn about PowerApps client-side runtime.
+(*) Built to learn about PowerApps client-side runtime.